thbishop/aws-creds/README.md

 ## Install

 Download the latest binary or
-`brew tap thbishop/aws-creds && brew install aws-creds` if you're on OSX
+`brew tap thbishop/aws-creds && brew install aws-creds` if you're on OSX.

 ## Usage